robomantis19/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II
-Binary Search is the best method for broken eggs! def binarySearch(input, high = None, low = None):
+Binary Search is the best method for broken eggs!
+It is O(log n) because the input size is decreased at each step. def binarySearch(input, high = None, low = None):
     low = 0
     high = len(input) -1